mcplky/lc-signage/README.md

 journalctl --user -u lc-signage
 ```

-You will need to ensure that you maintain a login on the server you install this on to run the application.
+You will need to ensure that you maintain a login on the server you install this on to run the application, so consider an autologin configuration.

 ## Configuration